joemcbride/outlander-xamarin/README.md

 	#script vars <name> - display script variables
 	#send <command> - queues the command to send after roundtime
 	#var myvar value - sets a global variable
+	#parse <text> - sends the text to be parsed by the scripting engine, as if sent by the game

 Commands